yunojuno/django-impersonate/README.rst

 -  **Version 1.6** has officially removed support for the old settings format.
 Please see the `settings <#settings>`__ section for how settings should be configured.
--  **Version 1.5 is now only officially supporting Django's 1.11, 2.2,
+-  **Version 1.5 is now only officially supporting Django’s 1.11, 2.2,
    and 3.0**
 -  **Version 1.4 is now officially supporting Python 3.6+ and Django 1.11+**